-Nissan has unveiled a new crossover concept, as expected, called the IMx, an all-electric SUV that has a range of 600km.
+Nissan has unveiled a new crossover concept, as expected, which is called the Nissan IMx, an all-electric SUV that has a range of 600km.
+Yes, you read that right – 600 kilometres.

-Also debuting with full autonomous driving mode, the IMx is a showcase of Nissan Intelligent Mobility, which is underpinned by three core strategies – Intelligent Driving, Intelligent Power and Intelligent Integration.
+Also debuting with a full autonomous driving mode, the IMx is a showcase of Nissan Intelligent Mobility, which is the company says is underpinned by three core strategies – Intelligent Driving, Intelligent Power and Intelligent Integration.

 But do we really care about all of that?
 Not really – you want to know what it goes like, right?
 Is it really a Tesla Model X killer?

-We won’t say what’s under the bonnet, because it’s really under the floor.
+We won’t say what’s “under the hood”, because what makes it go is really under the floor.

 The new crossover has two high-output electric motors for each axle (one for each wheel making it all-wheel-drive, of course) which 320kW and 700Nm of torque.
 Safe to say it goes pretty well.